 Every time a data breach happens or the news reports on a scam, identity theft is mentioned.
 If you are unclear about what exactly happens or who is behind it all, you’re not alone.
-Unfortunately, identity theft can be very destructive which is why it’s best to prevent it and fight against any future incidents.
+Unfortunately, identity theft can be very destructive.
+It can cause fraudulent debt in your name.
+That’s why it’s best to prevent it and fight against any future incidents.
 Identity Theft 101 is a crash course to help get you started.

 Identity Theft 101

 What is identity theft?

 Identity theft occurs when someone uses your personal information for their own gain.
 This includes your name, Social Security number, credit card number or other identifying info.
 All this happens without your knowledge or permission.

 The thief will either open a new account of some kind or use an existing one already opened by you.
 They may open a utilities account or credit card, go on a shopping spree, take out a loan or apply for Social Security benefits to name a few.

 Why do identity thieves do it?

 Identity thieves aren’t just committing a prank.
 They are out to swindle money away from you, commit fraud or other crimes.
 Occasionally, the victim and identity thief know one another.
 However, most of the time it’s an anonymous attack from a stranger.

 There are many types of identity theft scams, schemes, digital attacks and phishing strategies used to get access to personal information.
 Here are some examples: